Desktop, Laptop, and Tablet PC Computing Standards (Policy 8030)

 This policy applies to all colleges, departments, divisions, and units of Boise State University, including all University-owned or -controlled devices, and is meant to enhance the academic and business functions of the University.

 1. Policy Purpose

 To provide reliable desktop, laptop, and tablet PC platforms to enhance the workflow, security, and productivity of the University community.
-These standards are set forth to provide consistency, support, access to, and the secure use of University systems.

 2. Policy Statement

 Boise State University promotes the secure sharing of information by establishing reliable desktop, laptop, and tablet PC computing standards.
 Such standards promote device and data security and compatibility for thorough, consistent support from the Office of Information Technology (OIT) and vendors.

 a.
 All computers must be under warranty and within the dates of the manufacturer’s supported lifespan.
 Computers must be enterprise models offered by state contracted vendors.
 Purchase of computers with University, sponsored project funds, or gift funds is only done by OIT.
 The current specific hardware requirements are found on the Minimum Standards for Desktop and Software.